-Q: I am looking at high-efficiency zero-clearance wood stoves and have run across one (Napoleon NZ6000) that, rather than claiming to be
+Q: I am looking at high-efficiency zero-clearance wood fireplaces and have run across one (Napoleon NZ6000) that, rather than claiming to be

 EPA-phase II approved, states that it is "EPA certification exempt."

 One dealer told me it was because the product was manufactured in Canada, but I suspect this is wrong as another similar product (NZ26) in the

 same line is EPA-approved.